lxzhu/lxzhu.github.io/_posts/2020-05-16-QuickSortInPython.md

 # author: Liangxiong Zhu
 # date: 2020-05-16
 # contact: lxzhu@outlook.com
+# license: The author does not guarantee the quality of this code.
+#.
+You take all the responsibilities, not matter good or bad, if you use this code.
+#          Keep THIS comment block, then you are licensed.
 #

 # This is a part of Python learning process.